BASED IN SLIGO, IRELAND

 For such a small country, it is difficult to comprehend the sheer number of bands that the country produced.
 Almost as hard to imagine, is the number of dance halls that once dotted the countryside, many out in the "middle of nowhere."
 We will do our best to compile a list of every band we can find and every "gig" we can uncover, but we need your help.
 If you know of any band or venue we miss on this site, please contact us and let us know.

-We have separated the bands into five main categories: Pop Bands, Country and Western, 50's & 60's showbands, Rock groups and Folk/Trads acts.
+We have separated the bands into six main categories: Pop Bands, Country and Western, 50's & 60's showbands, Rock groups, Ceili Bands, and Folk/Trads acts.
 Many bands may have been considered members of two, or even three groups at various stages in their careers.
 Our loose classification is based on their overall musical style, but is not a definitive statement about the type of music they played.
 In fact, most bands were, by necessity, capable of playing many genres of music...after all, that's what made them "showbands!"
 We apologize in advance, if we have miscast anyone.

 A brief overview of the types of bands you'll find on this site:

 1970's & 80's - Pop: The dawning of the 1970's provided a watershed for most bands as pop and country started to emerge as the dominant forms of dance entertainment.
 Although everybody played a little of everything, bands generally declared themselves as one or the other.
-Brass became less prevalent, some groups played with as few as five members, and the halls, although still going well, had seen better times, both in attendance and amenities.
-Hotels came into their own as the venue of choice for dancing and Ireland started to produce very original music.
+Brass became less prevalent, and eventually some groups played with as few as five members.
+The ballrooms, although still going well, had seen better times, both in attendance and amenities.
+Hotels came into their own as the venue of choice for dancing as they could also provide alcohol which the ballrooms could not.
+Ireland's pop groups started to produce some very original music, although the recording technology available to most bands remained rudimentary at best.

 1970's & 80's - Rock: Although Irish "rock" traces its roots back to the Beat groups of Dublin, Belfast and a handful of major cities in the 1960's, it wasn't until the early 70's that everyone started to really take notice.
-Beginning with Van Morrison, Rory Gallagher, Thin Lizzy and Horslips, Irish rock bands started to make their mark on the world; eventually paving the way for bands like U2, Stiff Little Fingers, and a host of others that would follow.
+Beginning with Van Morrison, Rory Gallagher, Thin Lizzy and Horslips, Irish rock bands started to make their mark on the world; eventually paving the way for bands like U2, Stiff Little Fingers, and a host of others that followed.
+Irish rock had truly arrived on the International stage and continues to flourish today.

-All Years: Folk/Trad: The rise of Irish folk began in the 60's with bands like The Clancy Brothers with Tommy Makem and The Dubliners, but in the early 70's, a new Irish folk/trad style took the world by storm in the wake of Planxty, Clannad, the Bothy Band and others that pioneered a "new" Irish sound.
-It was the pioneering creativity of musicians like Christy Moore, Donal Lunny, the Chieftains, and many more, that provided the groundwork that would lead to the Riverdance phenomenon.
+All Years: Folk/Trad: The rise of Irish folk began in the 60's with bands like The Clancy Brothers with Tommy Makem and The Dubliners, these bands were based on the ballad traditional of Ireland.
+In the early 70's, a new Irish folk/trad style took the world by storm in the wake of Sweeney's Men followed by Planxty, Clannad, the Bothy Band and others that pioneered a "new" Irish sound.
+It was the creativity of musicians like Christy Moore, Donal Lunny, Andy Irvine, Paul Brady, the Chieftains, and many more, that provided the groundwork which would lead to the Riverdance phenomenon of the 1990's when Irish music went viral worldwide.

 Click on one of the band types below to learn more.